Search engine optimisation (SEO): more visitors on your website

 5 SEO tips

 Several factors have an impact on your website's online findability.
-SEO expert Jordy Noll shares the most important tips to rank higher in search engines like Google and Bing.
+SEO expert Jordy Noll shares the most important tips for ranking higher in search engines.

 1. Know what your customers are looking for